russ-why-not/utils/README.md

 # utils
-Some utils that I use ease my life
+Some utils that I use to ease my research life